googlefonts/fontations/font-codegen/README.md

 # codegen

-This crate contains utilities used to generate code for parsing (and hopefully compiling) various font tables.
+This crate contains utilities used to generate code for parsing and compiling various font tables.

 As a quick overview, adding a new table works like this:
 - the raw text of the table/record/bitfield objects is copied from the [Microsoft OpenType® docs][opentype] into a text file in `resources/raw_tables`.
 - the `preprocessor` binary is run, converting this into a DSL with 'rust-like syntax'.
   This is written into a file in `resources/codegen_inputs`.
 - if necessary, this syntax is annotated by hand with various attributes which